folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

 ## Introduction

 Branch preview mode allows developers, product owners, and other interested parties to "preview" changes to FOLIO components on a live FOLIO system before merging them to the master branch.
-It's particularly useful for UI developers to either test or demonstrate feature branch code, but can also be used by backend developers to test module API features in the context of a FOLIO build.
+It is particularly useful for UI developers to either test or demonstrate feature branch code, but can also be used by backend developers to test module API features in the context of a FOLIO build.
 The process includes a full or partial FOLIO build of either platform-complete or platform-core using the master branch of each of those repositories as a baseline for the build when a PR is opened.
 Developers can substitute backend module feature branches or the master branch for released modules in the baseline in order to complement frontend module dependencies and other backend dependencies.

 ## How it works